A non-profit community outreach of Waynesboro FM Church.

 Joan Combellick, CNM, Yale Professor

-The traditional prenatal and postpartum visit is usually short (5-10 minutes) and aimed to address mostly the physical needs of a mother and her developing baby yet is rarely able to fully address and support the deep needs of vulnerable pregnant mothers who have social challenges that put them at risk for adverse pregnancy and birth outcomes.
+The traditional prenatal and postpartum visit is usually short (5-10 minutes) and aimed to address mostly the physical needs of a mother and her developing baby yet is rarely able to fully address and support the deep needs of vulnerable pregnant mothers who have social challenges that put them at risk for pregnancy complications.
 We are able to provide the time necessary to meet these additional aspects of care while also incorporating spiritual care.

 How we are different